CPaulBus/Random-Name-Picker-Python/README.md

-Here is a clean, professional `README.md` tailored specifically for your project.
-You can copy and paste this directly into a `README.md` file in your PyCharm project root!

----

 # Zenless Zone Zero — OCR Random Agent Picker

 An automated Python-based random character picker for **Zenless Zone Zero (ZZZ)**.
 Instead of manually entering character names, simply drag and drop a screenshot of your agent roster (e.g., from HoYoLAB Battle Records), and the tool uses Optical Character Recognition (OCR) to parse, filter, and randomly pick an agent for you.